KarMarsten/UseYourTools/README.md

 1. **Morning**: Check the Home screen for upcoming events and follow-up reminders
 2. **Planning**: Use the Daily Planner to plan your day with time blocks
 3. **Applications**: Track new applications and update statuses as you progress
-4. **Events**: Create interview and appointment events directly from applications or calendar
+4. **Events**: Create interview and appointment events directly from applications or calendar, and link them bi-directionally
 5. **Preparation**: Use Interview Prep tools to prepare for upcoming interviews

 ### Tips & Best Practices
 - **Use swipe navigation** in the daily planner to quickly move between days
 - **Link everything**: Connect applications to events, resumes, and cover letters for better organization
+- **Bi-directional linking**: Link events and applications together - changes reflect in both places
 - **Take notes**: Use notes fields liberally - they're searchable and helpful for follow-ups
 - **Practice regularly**: Use Practice Mode in Interview Prep to refine your responses
 - **Track rejection reasons**: Help with unemployment reporting and identifying patterns
 - **Use filters**: Filter applications by status to focus on what needs attention
 - **Long-press icons**: Get helpful tooltips by long-pressing the About and Settings icons
+- **Smart date tracking**: Application dates automatically reflect interview dates when applications progress through interview to rejection

 ---